Our Story

 Join Us

-To learn more about our class, reach out to the Faculty Adviser, Jen Vernon, PhD.
-During fall and spring semesters, the Editorial Team Leads can be reached with queries and suggestions at roundhousenews@gmail.com.
+To learn more about our class and program, email the faculty adviser, Jen Vernon, PhD.
+During fall and spring semesters, reach the current editor in chief with queries and suggestions at roundhousenews@gmail.com.

 The Journalism program and the Communication Studies program at Sierra College offer Associate of Arts for Transfer degrees in both fields through the Communication Studies department.
 The Comm 78 course is required for Journalism majors, yet it is open to all.
 Read the bios at the bottom of stories on Roundhouse to see how students have integrated it into their pathways.